mincongzhang/AAD/detail_explain.md

 \end{aligned}
 $$

 Ultimately we get the differentiable expressions and we can compute derivatives.

-Pros:

-(1)Straightforward and intuitive

-Cons:
+This is straightforward and intuitive.
+But the cons would be:

-(1)If we have multiple variables and complicated function then it could be tedious and error prone.
+(1)It could be tedious and error prone if we have multiple variables and complicated function

-(2)Every modification to the function must be repeated in differential form.
+(2)Every modification to the function must be repeated in differential form

 e.g. if we have 1000 variables and a functions with 1000 chains then it could be almost impossible to manually get the derivitives.
 We could of course try to use some tool like a derivative calculator to get the derivitives and then code the expressions, but this complicates the build process and put constrains on coding styles.